 Quietly, steadily, and rather impressively over the last 20-plus years, Dolly Parton — yes, that Dolly Parton — has been making sure that the nightstands of babies, toddlers, and preschoolers all over the U.S. have a nice little stack of books to reach for at bedtime — or any time, really.
-At last count, the Dolly Parton Imagination Library mails books to more than 1.3 million children each month, which means this one little book program that is putting books in the hands of nearly 7% of the nation’s children under the age of five.
+At last count, the Dolly Parton Imagination Library mails books to more than 1.3 million children each month, which means this one little book program that is putting books in the hands of nearly seven percent of the nation’s children under the age of five.
 “It’s a very exciting challenge” says Sam Roberts, Director of Operations for the Dollywood Foundation, which runs the Imagination Library.
 “There are a lot of moving parts.”

 What else is there to know about the Imagination Library?
 Here are ten fun facts about the organization:

 Any child in the U.S. can participate in the program (as long as there’s a local sponsor).
 Any child qualifies, regardless of income.
 To date, there are 1,884 local organizations, working in 9,427 communities around the world.
 (There are also programs in the U.K., Canada, and even Australia.)

 It’s a lot of books.
 If a child is signed up at birth, they’ll receive 60 different books by the time they reach the age of five, when they officially age out.
 In each age group, two titles are bilingual (Spanish and English).
 Almost every child of the same age will receive the same books each year, and many of the books come with discussion guides for parents or caregivers.
 The Imagination Library partners with the American Printing House for the Blind to provide books in Braille as well.
 In 2018 alone, the Imagination Library will have mailed 15,208,335 books for the year, which translates to one book being mailed every two seconds.